Want to bulletproof your lower back while improving your other lifts? – Then, you need to perform the reverse hyperextension.

 How to do it:

-Garage Gym Pro Tip: If you want to increase your glute activation, place a resistance band around your feet and open your legs, creating tension in the band while you perform each rep.
+If you want to increase the difficulty and increase glute activation, place a resistance band around your feet and open your legs, creating tension in the band while you perform each rep.

 3. Bench Reverse Hyperextensions

-This alternative for reverse hyperextension is perfect if you don’t have access to a reverse hyper machine or GHD; plus, it doesn’t take up too much room, which is always a bonus.
+The bench reverse hyperextension alternative is perfect if you don’t have access to a reverse hyper machine or GHD; plus, it doesn’t take up too much room, which is always a bonus.

 It’s simple to set up and is suitable for all levels of ability, allowing you to build up your glute and hamstring strength so you can move on to a more advanced movement.